 Consultancy

-You'd expect me to tell you that I'm different, wouldn't you?
+You'd expect me to tell you I'm different, wouldn't you?
 So, I will.

 I'm different.